Convergence analysis of stochastic higher-order majorization-minimization algorithms: Convex convergence analysis

 \begin{proof} Let us note that for all $j=1:N$, the points $x_{k+1}^j$ are drawn from the following conditional probability distribution:

 where $\delta:= \tau / N$ and $x_{0}^{j} = x_{0}$ for all $j=1:N$.
 Thus, we have for all $k$:

 This proves our statements. \end{proof}

-\begin{remark} Note that the linear rate from Theorem \ref{th:fv} is independent of the conditioning, thus, the method provably adapts to the curvature of the objective function.
-Moreover, for the particular case $p = q =2$ and $\alpha = \frac{1}{2}$ we get the linear rate:
+\begin{remark} Although for stochastic first-order variance reduction methods, such as SAGA \cite{DefBac:14}, SVRG \cite{JohZha:13} or SARAH \cite{NguSch:17}, one can also obtain linear convergence rates, they depend on the condition number of the problem and consequently they converge slow on ill-conditioned problems.
+On the other hand, the convergence rates from Theorem \ref{th:fv} are independent of the conditioning, thus, SHOM provably adapts to the curvature of the objective function.
+For example, for the particular case $p = q =2$ and $\alpha = \frac{1}{2}$ we get a very fast linear rate depending on the minibatch size $\tau$:

-which is the same as the convergence rate in \cite{KovRic:19} obtained for an algorithm similar to SHOM but for the particular surrogate function of Example \ref{expl:5} (i.e., second-order Taylor expansion with cubic regularization).
-Further, if we define the average sequence $\bar{x}_k = \frac{1}{N} \sum_{j=1}^N x_k^j$, then from the convexity of $f$ and the fact that the scalar function $\alpha \mapsto \alpha^{\frac{p+1}{q}} $ is increasing and convex, we have: and from Theorem \ref{th:fv} we get that $\mathbb{E} [ \left( f(\bar{x}_k) - f(x^*) \right)^{\frac{p+1}{q}} ] $ converges linearly to $0$, locally.
+A similar convergence rate as in \eqref{eq:ind} was derived in \cite{KovRic:19} for an algorithm similar to SHOM, but for the particular surrogate function of Example \ref{expl:5} with $p =2$ (i.e., second-order Taylor expansion with cubic regularization) and strongly convex objective (i.e., $q=2$).
+Our results cover more general problems (including composite objective, see Examples \ref{expl:6}, \ref{expl:7}, \ref{expl:8}) and uniform convex cost.

+Further, from Lemma \ref{lm:c2} and Theorem \ref{th:fv} we get that $\mathbb{E} [ f({x}_k) ] - f(x^*) $ converges linearly to $0$, locally.
 Moreover, when $\tau = N = 1$ SHOM becomes deterministic and for such algorithm we get from the first statement of Theorem \ref{th:fv} local superlinear convergence in function values, i.e. for $q < p+1$ we get:

 A similar convergence result has been obtained in \cite{DoiNes:2019} for a deterministic algorithm derived from the particular surrogate function of Example \ref{expl:6} with $N=1$ (Taylor expansion with regularization). \textit{However, our convergence analysis of SHOM is derived for general surrogates.
 Note that there is a major difference between the Taylor expansion and the model approximation based on general surrogates (majorization-minimization framework).
 Taylor expansion is unique.
 The idea of the majorization-minimization approach is the opposite.
 A given objective function may admit many upper bound models and every model leads to a different optimization algorithm.} \end{remark}